Start of the rain season

 “Based on farmers’ feedback, we can continuously check our forecasts for accuracy and skill”

-Figure 2: Predictor for the onset of the rain season visualised as colours per township in Myanmar on 22-4-2020.
+Figure 2: Predictor for the onset of the rain season visualized as colours per township in Myanmar.
 Dark blue indicates the areas were the rains have started.
 Light blue where it is likely to start this week.
-Yellow (not present) is when the rains have started, but a dry period is expected.
+Yellow is when the rains have started, but a dry period is expected.

 In Burundi, farmers receive the predictor on the onset of the rains via a community-tablet that is provided by AUXFIN-international.
 On this tablet, the AgriCoach app is installed that helps farmers decide on what, how and when to plant.
 Weather Impact provides the weather forecasts in this app.
 In addition to the 8-day weather forecast, two new weather services are included in this app this year: a seasonal forecast as well as the predictor on the start of the rain season.
 After the next growing season, that is expected to start in September, these services will be evaluated with the farmers in accuracy and reliability.